We lost the first girl before we even got on the boat.

-We lost poor, sweet Marta to hypothermia, and beautiful Oksana to a reccurrence of the malaria that, ironically, she’d picked up on the Pampas.
-Galina got frostbite on her toes that turned into gangrene.
+We lost poor, sweet Marta to hypothermia, and beautiful Oksana to a reccurrence of the malaria that she’d picked up on the Pampas.
+Galina got frostbite on her toes, which turned into gangrene.
 Unwilling to accept a life without dancing, she bravely hobbled out into the snow one night while the rest of us slept.

 Then there were only four of us left.

 H. kept on filming.
 He directed Dieter to shoot roll after roll of Lyudmila and I stumbling through the snow.
 To stop Ricky Villa from walking away in the dark he tied himself to the beast, running a rope from Ricky’s halter to his right ankle.
 During the day they shuffled along together like the last surviving members of a chain gang.

 “Only in the immeasurableness of nature can we find our own limitations!”
 H insisted “And only then can we discover our pre-eminence over nature!”